The-Animonculory/AVO-AE/Readme.md

 - Placeholder for your Readme.
 By default, AVO uses [Optional Quick Start](https://www.nexusmods.com/skyrimspecialedition/mods/63953).

-## Adding mods to AVO
+## Adding mods to AVO-AE

-To safely add mods to AVO, please read [the guide](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/Adding%20mods%20to%20AVO.md), which covers some of the details you need to know.
+To safely add mods to AVO, please read [the guide](https://github.com/The-Animonculory/AVO-AE/blob/main/Adding%20mods%20to%20AVO.md), which covers some of the details you need to know.

 ## Updating the modlist